-Emilia Clarke's 2020 Quotes About 'Game Of Thrones' Will Reopen Your Old Wounds
+Ugh, Emilia Clarke's Latest Take On The 'GOT' Ending Will Reopen Your Old Wounds

 The beginning of 2020 marked the start of a new decade and a new era in television.
 It is the post-Game of Thrones era, a world where the groundbreaking series no longer airs new episodes.
 Fantasy shows continue to flourish, and streaming services launch left and right, and there will even (eventually) be a House of the Dragon series on HBO.
 But the original show that Stark built is gone.
 But that doesn't mean the way it ended has lessened with time.
 Actress Emilia Clarke's 2020 quotes about Game Of Thrones show that, for some, the final season will haunt them for years.